infor-design/enterprise-wc/doc/PUBLISH.md

 - Install GitHub cli so you get the [`gh`](https://cli.github.com/manual/gh_release_create) command with `brew install gh`
 - Run command `gh release create 1.0.0-beta.4 --title "1.0.0-beta.4" --notes-file "doc/CHANGELOG.md"`
 - Go to [`the releases page`](https://github.com/infor-design/enterprise-wc/releases) and edit the changelog contents if needed and make a pre-release if needed
+- Update the change log and add a new section
 - Commit and push (direct to repo or PR)

 ## Publishing a test package your local NPM repo

 Sometimes, for testing purposes, it may be necessary to link this project as a dependency of another project.